 What is medical school really like?
-SDC's Learning Skills counsellors asked students in Western's Schulich School of Medicine & Dentistry about their experiences and approaches to learning.
+Learning Development counsellors asked students in Western's Schulich School of Medicine & Dentistry about their experiences and approaches to learning.
 Sample responses of common themes are posted here.

 "The amount of material covered in lectures increased exponentially."

 "In pre-med I could cram.
 There's just too much material to do that now."

 "The sheer volume of material takes a little getting used to, but each of us develops different ways to study and absorb the material as necessary for examinations.
 Perhaps some might complain that class time and materials to be learnt are excessive, and admittedly, it is a lot, but everyone adapts."

 "University before med school was way more competitive, and I felt a lot of pressure to perform.
 In medical school I feel like there's more of a common bond between students.
 It feels a lot more like 'everyone's in this thing together'."

 "The biggest difference is the sense of camaraderie that was absent in undergrad."

 "I try to go over all the material taught in a given week at the end of each week.
 If possible, I try to go over what I learn on any given day the same day.
 Repetition is key."